pgorman/dangerjaunt/dangerjaunt.md

 Failure results in death.

 If the caster has glimpsed but not studied the destination, the chance of failure is 20%.
-Half of failures place the traveler 1d10 x 10 feet below the intended location, possibly resulting in death from arrival within a solid substance.
+Half of failures place the traveler 1d10 x 10 feet below the intended location, risking death from materialization within a solid substance.
-The other half of failures place the traveler 1d10 x 10 feet above the targeted location, possibly resulting in a deadly fall.
+The other half of failures place the traveler 1d10 x 10 feet above the targeted location, risking a deadly fall.

 If the caster is familiar with the place or studies it carefully, the chance of failure falls to 5%, with 1 in 6 failures arriving below and the rest arriving above the target location.
 In either case, the arrival is 1d4 x 10 feet low or high.